 Project 2: What Are Important River Features Along the Medina River?

-Description: At the UTSA, seven students worked with the San Antonio River Authority to develop scientifically informed signs for visitors to the new Henrick Arnold Nature Park.
+Description: At The University of Texas at San Antonio, seven students worked with the San Antonio River Authority to develop scientifically informed signs for visitors to the new Henrick Arnold Nature Park.

 Project 3: What's Under Your Feet at Northwest Vista College?

-Description: At NVC, eight students worked together to develop poster presentations about the geology on their campus for the SciTober festival held on campus.
+Description: At NVC, 19 students divided into five groups worked together to develop poster presentations about the geology on their campus for the science festival held on campus each semester.
+Access two of their presentations below.

 Project 4: What's Under Your Feet at Palo Alto College?

-Description: At PAC, three students worked together to write and publish a feature news story about the geology on their campus for the Pulse magazine, the student newspaper.
+Description: At PAC, 11 students divided into three groups worked together to write and publish a feature news story about the geology on their campus for the Pulse magazine, the student newspaper.
+Access one of their stories below.

 Read the article